pingidentity/pingidentity-devops-getting-started/docs/release-notes/currentRelease.md

     - PingData images are now killed with a TERM signal.
     - Update Apache Tomcat to Version 9.0.55.
     - Update Alpine to 3.15 and UBI8 to 8.5.
+    - PingFederate PF_LDAP_USERNAME and PF_LDAP_PASSWORD variables are no longer required by default.

 - **Helm Charts**